Fifty Years of the Coast to Coast Walk

 Several months after Wainwright’s death in January 1991, the publishing rights were transferred to Michael Joseph.
 The launch date for the new publisher was April 1992, and it was a huge success.
 Following the launch, the new publisher pulled the books from Kendal and transferred the printing of the books to Suffolk.
 This disappointed many, especially Titus Wilson, the Kendal printer, as it was Wainwright’s wish that the books should remain in Kendal, where they’d been since 1955.

 Unfortunately, Michael Joseph inherited much baggage as the new Wainwright publisher.
-Within six months, complaints about the Coast to Coast Walk would land on the new publisher’s doorstep, which made it into the national press.
+Within six months, complaints about the Coast to Coast Walk would land on the latest publisher’s doorstep, which made it into the national press.

 Landowners complained that part of the route in the western region involved trespassing.
 In addition, legions of heavy boots were trampling wildlife, gouging highways through soft peat moorland, and vandalising ancient monuments.
 The walk had become a victim of its own success, and it was estimated that 20,000 were walking the trail annually.
 It was not an official walk and, therefore, received little funding.

 It was debated about who should pay for the damage, whether substantial changes should be made to the route, or if the book should be scrapped altogether.
 All fingers were pointing directly at Michael Joseph.
-The publishing house were against extensive revisions as they viewed Wainwright’s original guidebook as a work of art.
+The publishing house was against extensive revisions as they viewed Wainwright’s original guidebook as a work of art.
 They insisted Wainwright, the Estate, and his following wouldn’t want it altered.

 The East Cumbria Countryside Project, backed by the Countryside Commission, was alerted to the problem and suggested producing a revised guidebook to run alongside the original.
 Michael Joseph refused, stating that it wasn’t financially viable.